httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Applications that use HTTP should focus on defining the following application-specific protocol
 elements:

-* Media types {{!RFC6838}}, often based upon a format convention such as JSON {{?RFC8259}},
+* media types {{!RFC6838}}, often based upon a format convention such as JSON {{?RFC8259}},
 * HTTP header fields, as per {{headers}}, and
-* The behaviour of resources, as identified by link relations {{!RFC8288}}.
+* the behaviour of resources, as identified by link relations {{!RFC8288}}.

 By composing these protocol elements, an application can define a set of resources, identified by link relations, that implement specified behaviours, including:

-* Retrieval of their state using GET, in one or more formats identified by media type;
+* retrieval of their state using GET, in one or more formats identified by media type;
-* Resource creation or update using POST or PUT, with an appropriately identified request body format;
+* resource creation or update using POST or PUT, with an appropriately identified request body format;
-* Data processing using POST and identified request and response body format(s); and
+* data processing using POST and identified request and response body format(s); and
 * Resource deletion using DELETE.

 For example, an application might specify: